Tencent/rapidjson/readme.md

 * Rapidjson is memory friendly.
 Each JSON value occupies exactly 16/20 bytes for most 32/64-bit machines (excluding text string).
 By default it uses a fast memory allocator, and the parser allocates memory compactly during parsing.

+* Rapidjson is Unicode friendly.
+It supports UTF-8, UTF-16, UTF-32 (LE & BE), and their detection, validataton and transcoding internally.
+For example, you can read a UTF-8 file and let rapidjson transcode the JSON strings into UTF-16 into DOM.
+It also supports surrogates and "\u0000" (null character).

 For the full features please refer to the user guide.

 JSON(JavaScript Object Notation) is a light-weight data exchange format.
 Rapidjson should be in fully compliance with RFC4627/ECMA-404.
 More information about JSON can be obtained at